brianadams2337/containerstore-demo/.changeset/gold-lobsters-eat.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-Fixed an accessibility issue where pagination items were not focusable using the Tab key.
-Replaced `span` elements with `SFButton` elements to ensure proper focus behavior and accessibility.
+[Accessibility] Addressed an accessibility issue where pagination items were not focusable using the Tab key.
+Replaced `<span>` elements with `<SFButton>` components to ensure proper keyboard navigation.